gagle/node-gfm/README.md

 <a name="live"></a>
 __gfm.live([src][, port])__
-TODO
+TODO, not yet implemented

 <a name="silent"></a>
 __gfm.silent__
-If true no messages will be printed to console.
-Default is `true`.
+If `true` no messages will be printed to console.
+Default is `true` if it's used from the API and `false` if it's used from the CLI.